bengro/surfcal/README.md

 ### MCP Server

 Surfcal also provides an MCP (Model Context Protocol) server for AI-powered surf session scheduling.
 This allows AI agents like Claude to access surf condition data and integrate with calendar systems.
+The MCP server includes comprehensive wind data in all JSON responses for enhanced AI decision-making.

 #### MCP Server Usage